Ian-Myers/Simple_Sentences/README.md

 This is the first stage in an ongoing personal project with the goal of creating more complicated (but coherent) sentences using this same random generation.
 The ultimate goal is to be able and create entire paragraphs complete with names and more complex topics.
 Eventually, I would like to write entire pages or even a book using this process.

+The next step from here is to create a cleaner main program and add in capabilities for longer sentences.